mocamircea/sygon-token/README.md

 <h2>3 Burn</h2>
-<p>SYGON tokens can be burned by any token holder, from their balances.
+<p>SYGON tokens can be burned by any token holder, from own balance.
 Also, a fraction of the collected fees are periodicaly burned (see chapter 4 - Fees).</p>
 <p>The burn operation can only be applied to the released quantity of SYGON tokens. </p>
 <p>The burn operation is limited to a maximum quantity (TMBQ). </p>
 <p>The burn operation is forbidden for the Creator, so that the total supply is not affectable by this operation.</p>